 The Opera station is also on the Nguyen Hue Walking Street, where there a number of proposed and abandoned projects.

-Thu Thiem in District 2 was planned to be the new financial hub of Ho Chi Minh City, but at the current rate the Ba Son area is shaping up to be the financial quarter.
+The Thu Thiem New Urban area was planned to be the new financial hub of Ho Chi Minh City, but at the current rate the Ba Son area is shaping up to be the financial quarter.

 Ba Son itself was a missed opportunity as it was an old port area with historic warehouses that could have been repurposed as a creative district.
 Since the warehouses were demolished the project has changed hands and plans.
 The largest planned building was the Sun Tower by Capitaland.
 The project looks to have restarted under a new owner and name.

 [Sun Tower by Capitaland at Ba Son.]

 On the other side of Ton Duc Thang near the area informally known as Japantown is The Nexus.
 This large block of riverfront land will feature two office towers and a residential tower.
 At the moment this project is also stalled for unknown reasons.